ThomasBassa/near-netcar/docs/Software-Oriented Design.md

 It provides directional instructions to take the user wherever they want to go on campus as well.
 It also enables emergency stops through the stop button.
-Finally, it allows the user to put the vehicle into autonomous mode, so it can navigate on its own if the user does not want to control it.

 The website frontend will show important information about the current status of the car such as the battery life of the car, the vehicle's temperature, the cardinal direction the vehicle is facing, the camera's framerate, and the vehicle's current speed.